supalarry/on-deck-newsfeed/README.md

 ## What is this newsfeed about

 This project portrays a simplified slice of On Deck community platform.
+It has been done as a part of application process.

-We have users participating in three fellowships:
+Feed has users participating in three fellowships:
 - Founders, modeled after the [On Deck Founders](https://www.beondeck.com/founders) program,
 - [Angels](https://www.beondeck.com/angels),
 - [Writers](https://www.beondeck.com/writers).